MusicPlayerDaemon/MPD/doc/plugins.rst

    * - Name
      - Description
    * - **type**
      - The interpolator type.
+Defaults to :samp:`2`.
 See below for a list of known types.

 The following converter types are provided by libsamplerate: